mezbahulkarim/YouTube-Comments-Sentiment-Analysis/README.md

 # YouTube-Comments-Sentiment-Analysis
 Project work for the course ID2223.
 Sentiment analysis for YouTube comments and a UI to generate a positive to negative comment ratio from a YouTube video link.

+Sentiment scores explained:

+- -1 to less than 0 = Negative
+- 0 = Neutral
+- Greater than 0 and up to 1 = Positive

 ## Workflow

 Execute the files in this order: